Updated: Thursday 9 July

 Advice for drivers

-Taking the A34 Birchfields Road could be a quicker alternative during these works.
+Re-routing via A34 Birchfields Road so far has proved to be a quicker alternative during these works.
+This route is being monitored by our 24/7 control centre.

 With bus lanes assisting a fast and frequent 192 bus service along the A6, the bus is a quick, regular (at least every five minutes in peak times) and cheap alternative.